Biliary Tract Cancer

 - Testing Recommendation: All BTCs should undergo MSI/MMR testing

 Genotyping Summary: Comprehensive molecular profiling identifies actionable alterations in 44% of BTC patients.
 Level 1 evidence supports ivosidenib for IDH1 mutations (HR 0.37 for PFS).
-Phase II data demonstrate response rates of 37-43% for FGFR inhibitors in FGFR2 fusion-positive disease, with real-world data suggesting substantial OS benefit.
-HER2, BRAF V600E, and MSI-H represent additional therapeutic opportunities.
+Phase II data demonstrate response rates of 36-43% for FGFR inhibitors in FGFR2 fusion-positive disease.
+HER2, BRAF V600E (47% ORR with dabrafenib/trametinib), and MSI-H represent additional therapeutic opportunities.
 Genotyping is guideline-recommended and provides essential information for treatment selection.

 ctDNA-Tissue Concordance: Testing Strategy